taffit/MakeMeAdminWithLAPS/ReadMe.md

 # Caveat
 There is no guarantee that the user is removed from the registry key again (e. g. if the background-job is stopped for whatever reason)!
 So you better check this (either invoke `MakeMeAdmin` and check if both buttons are disabled or check the registry key `HKLM\SOFTWARE\Sinclair Community College\Make Me Admin\Allowed Entities` and `HKLM\SOFTWARE\Policies\Sinclair Community College\Make Me Admin\Allowed Entities` before leaving the user on its own again.

+# ToDo
+- Currently, if you don't provide credentials or an empty password, it still prompts for credentials, but this time in a secure shell.
+Instead the script should terminate, eventually with a related message.
+- Ideally, **AFTER** the elevated prompt `MakeMeAdminUI.exe` should be started directly.
+You can't just start it, as long as the current user is not entered in the registry yet.
+  ***HINT:***: Check for the registry key for a certain time.